raymondEhlers/mlhep2017/notes/groupPresentation/groupPresentation.md

     - Random Forest = Bagging many decision trees which were learned with a random subset of features
 - Particular boosting implementations have different choices for various parameters.
     - Generically referred to as BDTs.
-- BDTs are frequently used for tagging and triggering
+- BDTs are frequently used for tagging and triggering.

 ## Neural Nets^[Lecture 5]